+PHILADELPHIA Increase in the number of youth who age out with successful permanency and/or housing stability in the community.
+More youth involved in youth aid panels and decrease in petition filing.
+More youth diverted from the system in lieu of arrest.
+Reduction in the number of youth adjudicated delinquent and placed in congregate care.
+More restitution obligations satisfied.
+Evidence of Completion: Successful completion of above indicators including more children and youth residing in the own homes or with kin in their communities, reunifing 20 families in housing, issuance of RFP and opening of new FEC sites, and increased enrollment in OST sites.
 Resources Needed (financial, staff, technical assistance, etc.): Funding Truancy Case Managers.
 Funding for two FEC.
 Funding for increased rapid rehousing slots (20 families).
 Funding for Older Youth Director.
 Increase in funding for new OST slots.
-Funding for Youth Aid panels, restorative justice program, increased intensive prevention services and 2 additional evening reporting centers.
+Increase in funding for Work Ready slots.
+Funding to increase the age of housing supports for Older Youth to age 24.
+Funding for Youth Aid panels (associated services), restorative justice program, increased intensive prevention services and 2 additional evening reporting centers.
+Funding for victim restitution through the use of community service options for youth.
 Funding for a position to be filled in JJS to work in collaboration with the Court to be able to use data to help define need for types and array of programs.
 Current Status: All of the above programs are in progress or in the planning stages.
-For positions, they would need to be posted and job description developed for the Older Youth Coordinator.
+For positions, they would need to be posted and job description developed for the Older Youth Director and JJS Data position.
 Monitoring Plan: Monitoring is accomplished through regular site visits and technical assistance.